alchitry/alchitry.github.io/content/news/year-of-updates.md

 These can be put into attribute blocks like signal connections in Lucid to avoid highly repetitive constraints.
 See the [Alchitry Constraints Reference](@/tutorials/references/alchitry-constraints-reference.md) for all the details.

-Alchitry Constraints now have `native` blocks that allow you to inject native constraints for when things extra spicy.
+Alchitry Constraints now have `native` blocks that allow you to inject native constraints for when things get extra spicy.

 A major refactoring happened under that hood that unified the code editor logic with the console text.
 This brought some performance improvements and bug fixes like being able to select off-screen text in the console.